Incredibly Moist and Easy Carrot Cake

 Eggs give the cake structure.

-Pecans and raisins are up to you!
+Pecans and raisins are optional!
 I know that some people love nuts and raisins in carrot cake, while others cannot stand to add them.
 These are completely optional, so go with what you love.

 The method for this carrot cake recipe could not be simpler!
 If you have a couple of bowls and can stir ingredients together then you can absolutely make this cake!
 As you can see from our recipe video, all you need to do is combine all the ingredients.
 Here’s how I like to do it: